A nephrologist is a physician who specializes in the field of nephrology.

 - a family history of kidney problems

 Early stages of kidney disorders may not have any symptoms or may have nonspecific symptoms such as fatigue, sleep problems, and changes in urination.
 Regular testing can monitor your kidney function, particularly if you’re at risk for kidney disease.
-Often it is an abnormality in one of the tests above that would lead to a referral to a nephrologist.
+An abnormality in one of the tests above would often lead to a referral to a nephrologist.
 You may also seek the attention of a nephrologist if you have: